Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • Blue: Stands for the sea and the natural harbor of Freetown, the capital city of Sierra Leone, highlighting the nation's maritime heritage and coastal beauty.

-Symbolism and Design of the Sierra Leone Flag
+Symbolism and design of the Sierra Leone flag

 The flag's design is simple yet powerful in its representation of Sierra Leone's identity and aspirations.
 The green stripe at the top represents the country's agricultural wealth and its lush, mountainous landscapes.
 Agriculture remains a crucial sector of Sierra Leone's economy, and this color reflects the nation's commitment to sustainable development of its natural resources.